adgproject/adg/doc/use.rst

 The output of the program is stored in a folder named after the theory, and a subfolder named after the order, i.e. for our previous example, results would be stored under ``/BMBPT/Order-4``.
-In the case of BMBPT, suffixes are added for diagrams computed using three-body forces, and/or norm diagrams.
+In the case of BMBPT, suffixes are added for diagrams computed using three-body forces.

 The main output file of the program, called ``result.tex``, is a LaTeX file containing the expressions of the diagrams along other basic infos on their